“What just happened?” The court-appointed lawyer repeated Jackie Summers words, then replied tersely. ”You got f***ed.”

 ♦◊♦

 There are actually ten separate jails on Riker’s Island.
 There’s a permanent infirmary.
 Two are juvenile detention centers.
-There are two facilities for women, although they place the transgendered among the general populace, at great peril.
+There are two facilities for women, although they place transgender people among the general populace, at great peril.
 There’s gay housing and there’s a mental health center.

 At the time of my incarceration, I knew none of this, nor did I care.
 My only thought was: survive.